 The overall aim of converting to full-firing of biomass is to reduce the carbon emissions.
-Drax was the UK’s sole largest emitter of carbon, and although carbon is still released from burning wood chips, it is carbon that has recently been absorbed while the wood was growing in the forest.
+Drax is the UK’s sole largest emitter of carbon, and although carbon is still released from burning wood chips, it is carbon that has recently been absorbed while the wood was growing in the forest.
 As the forest is replanted, further carbon is absorbed from the atmosphere to, in theory, create a carbon-neutral process.
 However, the sustainability of this process has been questioned.
 The biggest issue, opponents claim, is that the carbon released into the atmosphere will not be fully reabsorbed by new-growth trees.
 Transportation of the biomass across the Atlantic only further adds to the carbon emissions, along with the deforestation caused by many biomass projects.
 Drax claim their carbon emissions have been cut by 80%, but independent estimates indicate those emissions may have even increased as a result of the biomass conversion.

-The move away from coal isn’t stopping at the conversion of three units to biomass.
+The move away from coal isn’t stopping at the conversion of four units to biomass.
 Drax aims to become free of coal by 2025 and has laid out plans to convert its remaining two coal-fired units to run on gas.
 The project will see the construction of two combined cycle gas turbine generators, the waste heat from which will be used to generate steam for two of the existing steam turbines.
 The gas turbines and two converted steam turbines will generate more electricity than the current total station output, while also lowering emissions.